The Story of HIT Scotland

 John Gordon Todd – CEO Scottish Industrial and Trade Exhibitions

-Two of these founding trustees are still with us today, Fergus having been the Honorary Secretary for over 24 years and Peter Lederer, our Patron over the same time span.
+Two of these founding trustees are still with us today, Fergus having been the Honorary Secretary for over 24 years and Peter Lederer CBE, our Patron over the same time span.
 We should also note that John Gordon Todd is also very much still with us in the spirit and fun we muster at our events!
 John later became Todd Gordon, a successful jazz musician and the first Scottish male jazz singer to be booked for the London Jazz festival.

 The newly fledged HIT Scotland continued to run events and raise money to give grants to individuals and colleges in the hospitality sector.
 The sorts of events were golf days, clay pigeon shooting and dinners which proudly raised £5K-£10K on the night.
 The first ever dinner was held in 1994 for 300 plus at the Moat House which subsequently became the Crowne Plaza in Glasgow.
 The first ever speaker was Rev Howard Haslett who had the innate charm and charisma of his home town, Belfast and was the chaplain at the Edinburgh Academy.
-In a curious quirk of fate, he met David Cochrane even way back then, being the minister to betroth David and Jenny Cochrane in 1993.
+In a curious quirk of fate, he met David Cochrane even way back then, being the minister to marry David and Jennie Cochrane in 1993.
 The networks were stitching together from the start.

 And so, HIT Scotland developed and strengthened its networks attracting significant support from corporates and individuals alike.
-In 2005 David Cochrane was invited to become CEO of HIT Scotland from his post at Springboard and he became the first employee of the charity.
+In 2005 David Cochrane was invited to become CEO of HIT Scotland from his post at Springboard Scotland and he became the first employee of the charity.
 Under his guidance and leadership, HIT Scotland grew and developed to meet the industry needs and to become more purposeful in the scholarships it awarded individuals and more tangible in the result being sought from these awards.
 Such has been the success of these scholarships that other trusts, such as the Frank Mullen Trust, have asked HIT Scotland to manage and distribute their own trust funds in their founder’s name.

 The networking opportunities also grew over time to win the respect of government, their agencies, the trade bodies and the professionals working in our sector.
 Although there are many other charities across the UK serving parts of the hospitality industry, HIT Scotland still is unique and has not been replicated elsewhere.